ncomputers/neo/README.md

 Owners can authenticate using a passwordless email flow:

 - `POST /auth/magic/start` – request a single-use login link.
-Throttled to 3/min per IP and 10/hour per email.
+Throttled to 2/min per IP and 5/hour per email.
+When rate limited, clients may include an `X-Captcha-Token` HMAC generated with `CAPTCHA_SECRET` to bypass.
 - `GET /auth/magic/consume?token=...` – exchange the link for a session JWT.

 ### Media Uploads